-Central Asia, with his past of soviet satellite states and frivolous dictatorship, has a wide collection of buildings with incredible architecture.
+Central Asia, with its past of soviet satellite states and frivolous dictatorships, has a wide collection of buildings with incredible architecture.
 You might not have heard of them before but trust us when we say these are the top 10 coolest buildings in Central Asia!

 Chorsu Bazaar, Tashkent, Uzbekistan

 Chorsu Bazaar is the main Bazaar in Tashkent, and is possibly the most exciting bazaar in Central Asia.
 It’s definitely the most interesting visually though, with its iconic blue domed main building, which is now home to meat, dairy and dried fruit and nuts.
 Whether you’re a shopper or not, you definitely need to climb to the circular mezzanine on the second storey of the dome to get a view over the unique interior.
 Come shopping here on our Grand Turkmen and Uzbek tour.

 Alem Centre “Wheel of Enlightenment” in Ashgabat, Turkmenistan

 Part of our Grand Turkmen tour is one of Ashgabat’s many unique biggest-something-in-the-world buildings – the biggest enclosed ferris wheel in the world.
 Like all the others, everything is white and gold, and the five carpets of the five tribes of Turkmenistan feature prominently on the wheel-shaped building.
 For just 3.2 Manat (20-95c depending on the exchange rate you get), you can even ride the wheel, which will almost certainly be switched on especially for you as no one else will be there.
 There’s also a games arcade, a food court, a billiards room, a space museum, a bowling alley, a 3D cinema and several cafes, none of which of course are ever open.